Axions and Dark Matter: The Strong CP Problem

-If we choose solution 3, the Lagrangian can be written as following:
+If the solution 3 applies, the Lagrangian can be written as:

-the dynamical field $a$ can automatically minimize the vacuum energy so that the CP violation of QCD annihilated.
+where the field $a$, the axion, is the counterpart of the $\bar\theta$ term and consequently the strong CP problem is solved.

-\section{Axion models}
+\section{Axion Models}

-There are several possible extensions of the standard model that can achieve required Lagrangian as Eq.(\ref{eq232}).
-The earliest one is the Peccei-Quinn-Weinberg-Wilczek (PQWW) axion \cite{Weinberg:1977ma, Wilczek:1977pj} which assumes an additional Higgs doublet and has an $U_{PQ}(1)$ symmetry breaking scale of $250$GeV, the electroweak scale.
-Experiments ruled out this model.
-J. Kim et. al. separated the electroweak scale and the $U_{PQ}(1)$ symmetry breaking energy scale so the latter could be much higher than $250$GeV.
-The models with higher energy scale of symmetry breaking are later called the "invisible axions".
-There are two major kinds of the "invisible axions" that is the Kim-Shifman-Vainshtein-Zakharov (KSVZ) axion and the Dine-Fishler-Srednicki-Zhitnitskii (DFSZ) axion.
+There are several mile-stone models of the axion.
+The earliest one is the Peccei-Quinn-Weinberg-Wilczek (PQWW) axion \cite{Weinberg:1977ma, Wilczek:1977pj} in which model an additional Higgs doublet is added with a $U_{PQ}(1)$ symmetry breaking scale of order $250$GeV, the electro-weak scale.
+Experiments have ruled out this model.
+J. Kim et. al. separate the electro-weak scale and the $U_{PQ}(1)$ symmetry breaking scale and assume that the latter is much higher than $250$GeV.
+The models with a symmetry breaking scale much higher than the electro-weak scale are known as the "invisible axions".
+The two major types of the invisible axions are the Kim-Shifman-Vainshtein-Zakharov (KSVZ) axion and the Dine-Fishler-Srednicki-Zhitnitskii (DFSZ) axion.

-The KSVZ \cite{Kim:1979if,shifman:1979ifd,Zhitnitsky:1980tq} axion extension of the standard model adds an new complex scalar field $\sigma$ and a new heavy quark $Q$.
-The $U(1)_{PQ}$ symmetry is:
+The KSVZ \cite{Kim:1979if,shifman:1979ifd,Zhitnitsky:1980tq} axion adds a new complex scalar field $\sigma$ and a new heavy quark $Q$ into the standard model.
+The $U(1)_{PQ}$ transformation is: